 Q: How do I see what's going on inside a container?
 How can I prod around in it?

-Q: How can I list active network connections and their details in a *nix environment?
+Q: How can I list active network connections and their details in a Linux environment?

 A: Use the ss command.

-Q: In DC/OS, how can I develop locally with all the cluster services and an nodes being available to me, directly?
+Q: How can I develop locally in Kubernetes, with all the cluster services and an nodes being available to me, directly?

 Q: How can I see what's going on in and between my containers?

-A: Use Weave Scope to visualize and debug clusters (for DC/OS and Kubernetes environments).
+A: Use Weave Scope to visualize and debug clusters.